PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Download-Cmdlet.md

 The protocol handler chosen will be based on the `Uri.Scheme`.
 When a URI does not include a scheme, `HTTPS` will be assumed.
-In the event that supplied a scheme has not ben registered, an error will be thrown.
+In the event that the supplied scheme has not been registered, an error will be thrown.

 The protocol handlers are primarily responsible for returning a `Stream`.
-The `Stream` will be used by the cmdlet to read from and in order to write to the file.
+The `Stream` will be used by the cmdlet.
+The provided `Stream` will be read from and the results will be written to the file.

 `IInvokeDownloadRedirectable` handlers indicate that the protocol supports redirection.
 They are responsible for following the redirection chain and returning the URIs in that chain.